jmcamposdev/1DAW-PROG/README.md

 ### Projects

-- **JuegoPente:** This folder contains the code for the first project I complete in the course.
+- **JuegoPente:** This folder contains the code for the "Juego del Pente" project.
+This project is a Java implementation of the Pente board game.

-- **Gestion de Tarjetas:** This folder contains the code for the second project I complete in the course.
+- **Gestion de Tarjetas:** This folder contains the code for the "Gestion de Tarjetas" project.
+This project use OOP.

-- **Vergeflix:** This folder contains the code for any other project I complete in the course.
+- **Vergeflix:** This folder contains the code for the "Vergeflix" project.
+This project involves using inheritance, polymorphism, interfaces, and the Comparable/Comparator interfaces

 ### Exams